top of page

 Q. Are there any sub-genres of gribbleschnift?

-A. So far, three distinct sub-genres have emerged - light, heavy and crescendo gribble.
+A. So far, three distinct sub-genres have emerged - light, heavy, crescendo and chill-out gribble.
 Light gribbleschnift is relatively listenable and, as its name suggests, light on the gribble.
 Heavy gribble is chaotic as hell and inaccessible to those who aren't seasoned gribblers.
 Crescendo gribbles are gribbleschnift songs where the really gribbly, drummy bits only occur at the crescendo of the song.
+Chill-out gribble is gribbly yet relaxed.

 Q. How many people are currently making gribbleschnift?